|Nutrition Facts (per serving)|

 Note: If using dried mushrooms, place them in a heatproof container.
 Pour over 1 cup boiling water, cover with plastic wrap and let steep while you continue with the recipe.

-- To Dutch oven with boiling liquid, add carrots, potatoes, mushrooms (along with strained soaking liquid if using dried mushrooms) and sauerkraut.
+To the Dutch oven with boiling liquid, add carrots, potatoes, mushrooms (along with strained soaking liquid if using dried mushrooms), and sauerkraut.